 The Complainant argues that the Respondent registered and is using the disputed domain name is bad faith.
 Firstly, the Complainant submits that the Respondent knowingly registered the disputed domain name confusingly similar to the SKECHERS trademark to exploit the familiarity customers have with the Complainant's trademark by offering products that falsely claim to be associated with the Complainant.
-The Complaint further argues that the registration of the Complainant's trademarks predates the registration of the disputed domain name indicating that the Respondent knew of the Complainant's rights to the trademark.
-Lastly the Complainant contends that the mark SKECHERS is unique and arbitrary and that it is unlikely that the Respondent devised the term on its own.
+The Complaint further argues that the fact that the Complainant's mark is well-known implies bad faith.